-The Democratic leader uses the team or participatory approach, and the feeling of responsibility is shared among the leader and all team members.
-This leader has a close, one-on-one relationship with employees.
-This responsibility for achievement is felt by all and success is more likely to occur.
+Democratic leadership: The leader gives everyone a voice in the decision-making process.5 Giving everyone a voice empowers the team to strive for excellence because they have a responsibility to carry out any decisions made by the team.
+The democratic leader has a close, one-on-one relationship with employees.
+Responsibility for achievement is felt by all and success is more likely to occur.
 Democratic leadership draws its strength from the team members who are valued for their views and opinions.
 By allowing team members to contribute innovative ideas, this leader hopes for mutual consensus in order to achieve the given targets.
-A nurse leader who is democratically inclined would engage her nurses in decision-making and allow them to carry out their work in an independent manner.
-The group helps do the planning and problem solving.
-Decisions are made by both, but the final responsibility lies with the leader.
+A leader who is democratically inclined would engage her staff in decision-making and allow them to carry out their work in an independent manner.
+The group helps do the planning and problem-solving.
+Both make decisions, but the “final responsibility” lies with the leader.
 Communication is directed down, up, and laterally.
 The responsibility for achievement is felt by all involved, and the leader has confidence in the group and delegates authority.
-This leader’s rapport with subordinates is high and when dealing with change they adapt well.
+This leader’s rapport with subordinates is high, and when dealing with change they adapt well.
 This approach is particularly useful when the course of action is unclear.
 Crisis management with the team approach is not as good as the autocratic leader.

-When Brenda deals with less experienced nurses she is autocratic and she gives more direction.
+When Linda deals with less experienced staff, she is autocratic, and she gives more direction.
 She gives them one-sided instructions and closely monitors their work.
-She changes her leadership style according to the age and expertise of the nurses working under her supervision.
-Younger and less experienced nurses might benefit from close observation, attentive guidance, and productive feedback.
-Brenda's role as a Nurse Manager is complex and entails managing human, operational, and capital fiscal resources.
-She must also develop and promote staff development and educational opportunities; make sure the staff is practicing using the appropriate professional nursing standards; and maintain compliance with regulatory agency requirements.
+She changes her leadership style according to the age and expertise of the staff member working under her supervision.
+Younger and less experienced staff members might benefit from close observation, attentive guidance, and productive feedback.
+Linda’s role as a Manager is complex and entails managing human, operational, and capital fiscal resources.
+She must also develop and promote staff development and educational opportunities; make sure the staff is practicing using the appropriate healthcare professional standards; and maintain compliance with regulatory agency requirements.
 She also has to maintain a safe environment for her patients, staff, visitors, and clients.
-Nurse Managers balance complex healthcare environments and job demands as well as maintain productivity and delivery of quality care to consumers in hospitals and community healthcare settings (Yoder-Wise, 2007).
-Brenda changes her leadership style according to the situation, the needs of the medical center, and the way her nurses respond to her instructions.
+Linda changes her leadership style according to the situation, the needs of the medical center, and the way her staff responds to her instructions.

 Today, to meet the needs of constant change, nursing has moved towards a shared model of management which involves all nurses in decision-making.
 In this democratic style of leadership, nurse leaders encourage the staff to become actively involved in decision-making activities.
 Implementing the organization’s mission, vision, and values providing quality care in all departments is vital.
 Successful supervisors develop competencies as noted on this chart.